 For opening an account in the name of a sole proprietary firm, CDD of the individual (proprietor) shall be carried out.
 In addition to the above, any two of the following documents as a proof of business/ activity in the name of the proprietary firm shall also be obtained:

-- a.
-Registration certificate. - b.
-Certificate/license issued by the municipal authorities under Shop and Establishment Act. - c.
-Sales and income tax returns. - d.
-24CST/VAT/ GST certificate (provisional/final). - e.
-Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities. - f.
-IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT or License/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute. - g.
-Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities. - h.
-Utility bills such as electricity, water, post-paid (landline telephone / mobile bills), etc.
+- i) Registration certificate. - ii) Certificate/license issued by the municipal authorities under Shop and Establishment Act. - iii) Sales and income tax returns. - iv) CST/VAT/ GST certificate (provisional/final). - v) Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities. - vi) IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT or License/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute. - vii) Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities. - viii) Utility bills such as electricity, water, post-paid (landline telephone / mobile bills), etc.